ytree-project/ytree/doc/source/Arbor.rst

 .. _arbor:

-Working with Merger-Trees
+Working with Merger Trees
 =========================

-The :class:`~ytree.data_structures.arbor.Arbor` class is responsible for loading and providing access to merger-tree data.
+The :class:`~ytree.data_structures.arbor.Arbor` class is responsible for loading and providing access to merger tree data.
 Below, we demonstrate how to load data and what can be done with it.

-Loading Merger-Tree Data
+Loading Merger Tree Data
 ------------------------

-``ytree`` can load merger-tree data from multiple sources using the :func:`~ytree.data_structures.load.load` command.
+``ytree`` can load merger tree data from multiple sources using the :func:`~ytree.data_structures.load.load` command.

 .. code-block:: python